oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_dataguard_associations.html.markdown

 # Data Source: oci_database_autonomous_database_dataguard_associations
 This data source provides the list of Autonomous Database Dataguard Associations in Oracle Cloud Infrastructure Database service.

-Gets a list of the Autonomous Data Guard-enabled databases associated with the specified Autonomous Database.
+*Deprecated.* Use the [GetAutonomousContainerDatabase](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/AutonomousContainerDatabase/GetAutonomousContainerDatabase) operation to get a list of the Autonomous Data Guard-enabled databases associated with the specified Autonomous Database.

 ## Example Usage